Seven Springs Holistic Retreats

 Look Rock Fire Tower

-Located on the Foothills Parkway, Look Rock Fire Tower is a short and windy drive up the mountain from Seven Springs.
-This National park Service fire lookout is at the top of an easy half-mile hike up to a breathtaking 360 view of the surrounding mountains.
+Located on the Foothills Parkway, Look Rock Fire Tower is a short and windy 8 mile drive up the mountain from Seven Springs.
+This National Park Service fire lookout is at the top of an easy half-mile hike up to a breathtaking 360 view of the surrounding mountains.
 You can see the Fire Tower from Seven Springs and even see Seven Springs from the Fire Tower!

 Abrams Creek Trail